F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 * All the routes in the namespace/namespaceLabel are treated as part of one routegroup in this preview release.
 * One virtual server(VIP) is created for each routegroup and maps to each tenant on BIGIP
 * CIS processes mutliple tenant information and still sends the single unified declaration to bigip to avoid multiple posts to BIGIP.

-  **Note**: AS3 post call is formed as mgmt/shared/appsvcs/declare/tenant1,tenant2..
+  **Note**: AS3 post call is formed as mgmt/shared/appsvcs/declare/tenant1,tenant2.

+## Policy CR support for routes
+Policy CR integration with nextGenRoutes extends so many BIGIP features to the openshift routes . i.e. snat, custom tcp, http and https profiles, irules, http2 profile, persistance profile, profileMultiplex, profileL4, logProfiles, waf, botDefense, firewallPolicy, dos, allowSourceRange etc.

 ## Prerequisites